stephwright/project-mgmt/README.md

 * Edit this README
   * Click the README.md file.
   * Click the pencil icon to edit.
   * Use this [markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and make edits.
-Add text, delete text, [add emojis](http://www.webpagefx.com/tools/emoji-cheat-sheet/).
+Add text, delete text (though I'd recommend not changing these instructions), [add emojis](http://www.webpagefx.com/tools/emoji-cheat-sheet/).
 Have fun!
 * Save and publish your changes
   * Scroll down and complete the information in the "Commit changes" box.
   * Add a note about what you changed.
 This is an important part of version control — it allows other people (and even your future self!) to know what changes you made and why.

+When you are done, click on the [EXERCISES](/EXERCISES/) folder and follow the instructions in the RetirementParty.md.

+For more practice in GitHub including learning about branches, try this exercise: https://guides.github.com/activities/hello-world/